How Does an Online Pharmacy Work? A Step-by-Step UK Guide

 What is an online pharmacy and how does it differ from a high street pharmacy?

 An online pharmacy provides the same prescription and OTC medicines as a high street pharmacy, but via a website and postal delivery rather than a physical premises.
-The clinical and regulatory standards are identical — all online pharmacies must be GPhC-registered and all prescriptions must be reviewed by a registered prescriber.
+The clinical and regulatory standards are identical — provided the service is GPhC-registered.
+The main differences are convenience, speed, and accessibility.

 How do I submit a prescription to an online pharmacy?

-With Access Doctor, most prescriptions are initiated through an online consultation — you complete a medical questionnaire, which is reviewed by a registered prescriber who then issues the prescription if appropriate.
-If you have an existing NHS or private paper prescription, some services can also accept these by post or electronically.
+With Access Doctor, most prescriptions are initiated through an online consultation — you complete a medical questionnaire, which is reviewed by a registered prescriber who then issues the prescription directly.
+You do not need to submit a paper prescription from your GP for most conditions.

 What happens if my consultation is rejected?

-If your chosen medication is not appropriate for you, Access Doctor’s prescriber will advise you accordingly and may recommend a more suitable alternative.
-If an in-person consultation is required, they will recommend this.
-No charge is made for consultations that are not approved.
+If your chosen medication is not appropriate for you, Access Doctor's prescriber will advise you accordingly and may recommend a more suitable alternative.
+If an in-person consultation is required, you will be directed to appropriate care.
+No payment is taken for declined consultations.

 Is the medication from online pharmacies genuine?

-Yes — all medications from GPhC-registered online pharmacies like Access Doctor are genuine, UK-licensed, MHRA-regulated products.
-Access Doctor sources all medicines from licensed UK pharmaceutical wholesalers.
-Never purchase medications from unregistered online sources.
+Yes — all medications from GPhC-registered online pharmacies like Access Doctor are genuine, UK-licensed, MHRA-regulated products sourced from licensed UK pharmaceutical wholesalers.
+This is the same supply chain used by NHS pharmacies and high street chemists.

 How are medications delivered from an online pharmacy?

-Access Doctor uses Royal Mail for most deliveries, with free standard delivery and next-day options available.
-All medications are dispatched in plain, discreet packaging with no indication of the contents on the exterior.
+Access Doctor uses Royal Mail for most deliveries, with next-day delivery for orders approved before 3pm.
+All medications are dispatched in plain, discreet packaging with no indication of the contents or sender on the exterior.

 References